 - Number of tubes or panels

 Tubes act as “Solar light receivers or trappers”.
 In this, culture transfers through solar trappers with the help of a centrifugal pump.
 Inside photo fermentor, adequate penetration of sunlight is maintained and after that, it is cooled when there is a rise in temperature.
-In this kind of biofermentor, the microorganisms used are microalgae and cyanobacteria.
+Here, the microalgae and cyanobacteria are the common microorganisms that are used.
 These microorganisms grow in the presence of solar light and then product forms during the night.

-- There is better control of gas transfer
+- Provides better control over the gas transfer.

-- There is technical difficulty in the process of sterilization.
+- There is a technical difficulty in the process of sterilization.

 A bioreactor or fermentor means bio: living organisms and reactor: which gives energy.
-Therefore it simply refers to the culture vessel where microorganisms utilize all the nutrients under optimum conditions inside a bioreactor.
+Therefore, we can conclude that fermentor is the culture vessel where the microorganisms utilize all the nutrients under optimum conditions inside a bioreactor into desirable products.
 It performs bioconversion or modification of a compound into a biological and biochemical compound like antibiotics, enzymes, SCPs etc.